plan44/messagetorch-openwrt-package/README.md

 For running *messagetorch* on [Onion Omega](https://onion.io/store/), you need to install the *ws2812-draiveris* kernel driver ([source on github](https://github.com/jnweiger/ws2812_sprites/tree/master/carambola2/package/ws2812_draiveris/src)).
 To allow experimenting for those Omega users who don't have a OpenWrt buildroot, [here's a installable package](http://plan44.ch/downloads/experimental/kmod-ws2812-draiveris_3.18.29%2B0.1-9_ar71xx.ipk).

-You can install it from the Onion console:
+You can install it from the Onion console (--force-depends may be needed when kernel version does not match exactly -> experimental, might crash, make backups!)

     cd /tmp
     wget http://plan44.ch/downloads/experimental/kmod-ws2812-draiveris_3.18.29%2B0.1-9_ar71xx.ipk
-    opkg install /tmp/kmod-ws2812-draiveris_3.18.29+0.1-9_ar71xx.ipk
+    opkg install /tmp/kmod-ws2812-draiveris_3.18.29+0.1-9_ar71xx.ipk --force-depends

 To activate the driver for 256 LEDs with data pin connected to GPIO7: